syntasso/workshop/installing-a-promise/README.md

 We described the Kratix framework in the [previous step](/installing-kratix/README.md), now we want to talk through the high-level capabilities and anatomy of a Kratix Promise.

-Conceptually, Promises are the part of Kratix thing that allows you to build your platform incrementally.
+Conceptually, Promises are the building blocks of Kratix that allow you to develop your platform incrementally.
 Technically, a Promise is a YAML document that defines a contract between the Platform and its users.
 We will explore more about the internals of a Kratix Promise in part 4 where we [write our own Promise](/writing-a-promise/README.md).

 ## Kratix Promises